bbc/vc2_data_tables/docs/source/csv_files.rst

 .. tip::

-    After opening the CSV files included with this module it is often helpful to reset the width of all columns to a fixed size.
+    After opening the CSV files included with this module with a spreadsheet package it is often helpful to reset the width of all columns to a fixed size.
 This is because may files will contain comments which cause certain columns to be assigned very large sizes (see section about comments below).

 .. warning::